Damian has varied business interests spanning several sectors.

 John Shiels has been the Chief Executive of the Manchester United Foundation since January 2008.
 In his role, he has created the Foundation’s strategy to use the power of the Manchester United brand and the appeal of football to change the lives of young people in Manchester, the UK and around the world.

 Passionate about Education and the development of children and young people, John a trained teacher, with a Masters in Educational Management, uses his position to leverage collaborative working amongst multi agencies to ensure that the young people of Greater Manchester receive opportunities which usually they wouldn’t receive.

-A student of leadership, he has had the opportunity to transfer much of his knowledge (gained form working with and learning from some of the best sports and commercial leaders in the world) into the programmes that Manchester United Foundation now deliver.
+A student of leadership, he has had the opportunity to transfer much of his knowledge (gained from working with and learning from some of the best sports and commercial leaders in the world) into the programmes that Manchester United Foundation now deliver.

 Forever learning, forever looking at creative and innovative approaches to engage and enhance delivery into the young people he connects with John enjoys and embraces the opportunity to continue his passion with the work of The Dean Trust where he sits as a Trustee.

 Jonathan became Managing Director of UKFast in April 2012, when Lawrence Jones took the role of CEO.
 Responsible for the day-to-day running of the business, he works with the directorship and senior management team, focusing on clients and the team, and is heavily involved in education, training, recruitment and corporate relations.

 Jonathan has transformed the standard expected of training and education in the private sector.
 He has supported the development of an award winning and industry-leading apprenticeship and education programme and he is on the project team to build and run our own digitally focused free school in partnership with The Dean Trust http://ukfast-deantrust.school/.
 Jonathan is also in the process of joining the board of The Dean Trust.